tobeyleonard/tobeyleonard.github.io/_pages/about.md

 </div>
 <div style="font-size:11pt ;  font-style:italic">
  <img   width="200" align="left"  hspace= 10px src="../images/图片1.jpg"/>
 <p align = "justify">Light-field carries physical information such as wavelength, polarization and phase, etc. When these parameters in the continumm become discontinuous, the cutoff point named the optical singularity.
-Among them, we are interested in the phase singularity carried by the vortex field and the polarization singularity stemmed from the recently popular momentum space, and hence we investigate the physical mechanism of the singularity within the light field.Collaborators: Dr. Jianzheng Ren (Peking Univ., Beijing) and Prof. Shaohui Yan (XIOPM, Xi'an)</p>
+Among them, we are interested in the phase singularity carried by the vortex field and the polarization singularity stemmed from the recently popular momentum space, and hence we investigate the physical mechanism of the singularity within the light field. </p>
+<p align = "justify">Collaborators: Dr. Jianzheng Ren (Peking Univ., Beijing) and Prof. Shaohui Yan (XIOPM, Xi'an) </p>
 </div>